Getting Started

 lines.
 The contents will get printed as part of the script's usage string.

-Some ideas on what to cover in your file headers:
+A couple of ideas on what to cover in your file headers:

 - Examples of valid invocations and what they do.